VAlgoLang/valgolang.github.io/source/tutorial.rst

 Language Tour
 =====================================

-ManimDSL is a small, statically typed language designed to leverage the Manim visualisation library to enable educators to succinctly express and visualise algorithms.
+ManimDSL is a statically typed language designed to leverage the Manim visualisation library to enable educators to succinctly express and visualise algorithms.
 The core language is small by design.

-This tour of the language will take you through some of the basic constructs of the language, many of which will be familiar to those with any programming background.
+This tour will take you through some of the basic constructs of the language, many of which will be familiar to those with any programming background.
 It is assumed you have at least very basic knowledge of programming in any other language (such as Python, JavaScript or Java).